tsopeter/textgame/README.md

 ## Running the game...

+!! master is always the most updated working version. the macOS version might be older.

 If you have not ran cabal, please do so.
 You can use the game like so after running cabal, but see dist/build/textgame/.textgame to run.